borist/SublimePaneNavigation/README.md

 * Make sure you have Package Control installed, instructions available at http://wbond.net/sublime_packages/package_control/installation
 * Once you install Package Control, restart Sublime Text 2 and bring up the Command Palette with `cmd+shift+P` (on Mac OS X) or `ctrl+shift+P` (on Windows or Linux).
 * Select "Package Control: Install Package" and  wait while Package Control fetches the latest package list.
-* Then, start typing "SublimePaneNavigation" and select it from the list when it appears (restarting Sublime Text 2 is not necessary).
+* Then, start typing "Modified Pane Navigation" and select it from the list when it appears (restarting Sublime Text 2 is not necessary).

 Otherwise, you can install SublimePaneNavigation with or without git. **With git**: Clone the repository in your Sublime Text "Packages" directory (`git clone https://github.com/borist/SublimePaneNavigation.git`). **Without git**: Download the latest source from [GitHub](https://github.com/borist/SublimePaneNavigation) and copy the folder folder to your Sublime Text "Packages" directory.